Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #### Starvation

-Undesirable condition in which one or more task cannot execute due to lack of resources (e.g. low priority task that always get pushed back in favor of higher priority tasks)
+Undesirable condition in which one or more task cannot execute due to lack of resources (e.g. low priority task that always get pushed back in favor of higher priority tasks).

 ### Scheduling algorithms classification